TechGrounds-Cloud8/cloud8-benbui797/02_Linux_1/LNX-Extra03_Inodes_and_links.md

 - Understanding softlinks, the article explaining the difference linked to this.

 ### Results
-The exercise was not very hard, but getting my head around the soft/hard links took a bit of time.
+The exercise was not very hard, but getting my head around the soft/hard link concepts took a bit of time.
 This exercise is an example of their difference in practise.
-A soft/symbolic link points to the exact same data, thus deleting the original file, the softlink fails.
+A soft/symbolic link points to the exact same data, thus after deleting the original file, the softlink fails.

-A softlink is more like 'forwarding' the request to the original file.
+Summary: A softlink is more like 'forwarding' the request to the original file.
 A hardlink is creating a new link that points to the same destination.

 ![LNX-Extra03 screenshot](../00_includes/LNX-Extra03.png)